StefanBorkovski/Boids-simulation/README.md

 Extract the folder anywhere you like, i would prefer C drive.
 In extracted folder there is a folder called lib-mingw-w64/w32, add that to the PATH variable.

 If there is a problem with OpenGL try [this](https://gist.github.com/rb-dahlb/26f316c5b6089807a139fc44ee69f0d1) solution.

+## Simulation

+If using Spyder, run the codes through command prompt.